My Father’s Inheritance

 My father, Hank Finlayson, left me with a grief that still ambushes me in the sleepless dark and a truth that burns brighter than ever: stand for what’s right, no matter who stands with you.

-He was the only one who would have stood by me as I faced a university’s million-dollar smear campaign, a lawyer’s many and mutating threats, now a foolish one over a Shakespeare quote.
-Like me, Dad would have shaken his head at a bureaucracy that twists justice into a grotesque performance.
+He was the only one who would have stood by me as I faced a university’s million-dollar smear campaign, multiple lawyers’ many and mutating threats.
+Like me, Dad, an old mathematician, would have shaken his head at a bureaucracy that twists justice into a grotesque performance.

 This fight—against lies, against antisemitism, against the moral rot of institutions—is for him.
 Because he lives in every word I write, in every lie I refuse to let pass through me.

-The University of Guelph-Humber, armed with taxpayer funds and a vendetta, branded me a safety risk for a lawful post quoting Shakespeare’s “kill all the lawyers” from Henry VI—a line any first-year English student would recognise as satire.
-It is endorsing law and order.
+The University of Guelph-Humber, armed with taxpayer funds and a vendetta, branded me a safety risk for calling Hamas Nazis and recently again for a lawful post quoting Shakespeare’s “kill all the lawyers” from Henry VI—a line any first-year English student would recognize as satire.

 Meanwhile, a professor with over 4,000 social media posts—many brimming with conspiratorial bile and coded antisemitism, all in breach of university policy and the Ontario Human Rights Code—faces no consequence.
 Just silence.
 Sanctified silence.
 While I, for a single post responding to an open call for the eradication of a democratic nation, am branded dangerous.